throneless-tech/jobsboard/content/_index.md

 +++
 author = "ReproJobs"
-description = "A jobs board to search for jobs in reproductive justice by ReproJobs.
+description = "A jobs board to search for jobs in reproductive justice by ReproJobs."
 +++